germanramos/wp-firebase-push-notification/README.md

 1. After install goto Firebase Push Notification under Settings in Wordpress admin menu
 2. Enter Google firebase api key to field given.
-3. The firebase topic will be the slug of the first 3 categories of the post/page
+3. The firebase topic will be the slug of the first 3 categories of the post
-4. If your post/page does not have category, the topic will be "sin-categoria" if you have WP in Spanish
+4. If your post does not have category, the topic will be "sin-categoria" if you have WP in Spanish
 5. The test message will use topic "test"
-6. Disable notification for post or page if needed.

 ## Authors